skillitzimberg/twitter-portal/PLANNING.md

       - Send request to `https://api.twitter.com/2/users/by/username/:username`
       - From the response, get the userid
       - Send a request to `https://api.twitter.com/2/users/:id/tweets?expansions=author_id&user.fields=profile_image_url&tweet.fields=created_at,public_metrics,entities`
-      - Serialize response into TwitterResponse class
+      - Serialize response into UserWrapper class
-      - Serialize TwitterResponse.Data to
+      - Serialize UserWrapper.Data to

 - RANDOM:
   1. When a USER navigates to the RANDOM page: